olegabu/fabric-starter/README.md

 ## Chaincode development

-There are commands for managing chaincodes in `chaincode-dev` mode where a chaincode is not managed within its docker container but run separately as a stand alone executable or in a debugger.
+There are commands for working with chaincodes in `chaincode-dev` mode where a chaincode is not managed within its docker container but run separately as a stand alone executable or in a debugger.
 The peer does not manage the chaincode but connects to it to invoke and query.

 The dev network is composed of a minimal set of peer, orderer and cli containers and uses pre-generated artifacts checked into the source control.
 Channel and chaincodes names are `myc` and `mycc` and can be edited in `network.sh`.

-Start containers and dev network:
+Start containers for dev network:
 ```bash
 ./network.sh -m devup
 ./network.sh -m devinstall